makersacademy/news-summary-challenge/README.md

 * If you have a partial solution, **still check in a partial solution** and send in a pull request.
 * You must submit a pull request to this repo with your code by 9am Monday morning.

-## TO DO
-- Page after click shows a summary of the new (singleNewView)
-- Main page displays images
-- Update readme

 ## Challenge

 As usual please start by forking this repo.